LambdaLabsML/mlperf_v60_inf_automated_b300s/README.md

 # Automating MLPerf Inference v6.0 GPT-OSS-120b Workload

 ## Automation script: automate_pass_scratch_path5
-This is the current iteration of the script I have, specfic to running GPT-OSS-120B on the B300s.
+This is the current iteration of the script, specfic to running GPT-OSS-120B on the B300s.
 There are four steps that need to be done by the user:

 1) Create a directory on your server somewhere at the root.
 Let's call it `/mlperf`.